abraunegg/onedrive/docs/application-config-options.md

 All application operations will be performed in: /home/user/OneDrive OneDrive synchronisation interval (seconds): 300 Initialising filesystem inotify monitoring ...
-Performing initial syncronisation to ensure consistent local state ...
+Performing initial synchronisation to ensure consistent local state ...
 Starting a sync with Microsoft OneDrive
 Fetching items from the OneDrive API for Drive ID: b!bO8V6s9SSk9R7mWhpIjUrotN73WlW3tEv3OxP_QfIdQimEdOHR-1So6CqeG1MfDB ..
 Processing changes and items received from Microsoft OneDrive ...